ank-PhD/Chromosome_counter/README.md

 ![alt tag](http://i.imgur.com/dhMt5ce.png)

-In-depth description of hte algorithm:
+In-depth description of the algorithm:
 --------------------------------------
 This package tries to imitate the functioning of the human primary visual cortex by switching the initial image into the log-intensity scale, filtering out anything that is on the edges or looks like a unbroken nucleus and then performing a